mk-fg/waterfox/README.rst

 Description
 -----------

-Various extensions and hacks that I use with `Mozilla Firefox browser`_ forks like Waterfox_.
+Various extensions and hacks that I use with `Mozilla Firefox Browser`_ forks like Waterfox_.

 Note that while Firefox is an okay modern browser, I wouldn't recommend using it